niespodd/browser-fingerprinting/README.md

-# Browser Fingerprinting 👫 Bot Detection 👨‍🔧 Technical dive
+# Browser Fingerprinting, Bot Detection 👨‍🔧 Technical dive

 A ⭐ on this repo will be **appreciated**!